 Section 2.
 Upon appointment, the employing unit will provide the Graduate Assistant with details of the appointment (duration, FTE, salary, evaluation, tuition waiver, benefits, and bargaining unit status).
+If specific duties to be assigned and bargaining unit status are not known at the time of appointment, the employing unit will notify the Graduate Assistant of those details within fifteen (15) working days of the beginning of classes.
 The Graduate Assistant will be provided with a copy of the Position Description for the appointment.
 The Position Description will indicate the general nature of the duties of the position, an approximate distribution of hours expected to be allocated to specific tasks during the employment period, relevant health and safety information, and expected preparation or training.